Time Delay Lens Modeling Challenge: I. Experimental Design: Instructions for Participation and Evaluation Metrics

 \subsection{Timeline and Publication of the Results}

-The challenge mock data will be released on January 8th, 2018.
-The deadline for blind submission of the Rung1 is August 8th, 2018, seven month after the data release.
-The deadline for Rung2 is 2019 April 8 and the one for Rung3 is 2019 September 8.
+The challenge mock data was released on January 8th, 2018.
+The deadline for blind submission of the Rung~1 is August 8th, 2018, seven month after the data release.
+The deadline for Rung~2 is 2019 April 8 and the one for Rung~3 is 2019 September 8.
 In order to allow for correction of bugs, and to test different algorithms, multiple submissions are accepted.
-The true input parameters will be published after the deadline of each rungs to allow teams to study in more detail their submission, and/or for non-blind submissions.
+The true input parameters will be published after the deadline of each rungs to allow teams to study in more detail their submissions, and/or for non-blind submissions.

-This paper is posted on the arXiv as a means to open the challenge.
-After the deadline, this paper will be submitted to the journal together with the second paper of this series presenting the results and including all ``Good" Team members as co-authors.
-The two papers will be submitted concurrently so as to allow the referee to evaluate the entire process. ``Good" Teams are encouraged to publish papers on their own methods using the challenge data, after the submission of paper II.
+This paper has been posted on the arXiv since January 2018 as a means to open the challenge.
+After the deadline, the plan is to submit this paper to the journal together with the second paper of this series presenting the results and including all ``Good'' Team members as co-authors.
+The two papers will be submitted concurrently so as to allow the referee to evaluate the entire process. ``Good'' Teams are encouraged to publish papers on their own methods using the challenge data, after the submission of paper II.
 By participating in the challenge, the ``Good'' Teams agree to not publish the detailed results of their own method before the collective paper II is submitted to the journal.